The Squirt and the Whale

 "The Squirt and the Whale" is the nineteenth episode of the twenty-first season of the American animated television series The Simpsons.
 The 460th episode of the series overall, it originally aired on the Fox network in the United States on April 25, 2010.
-In the episode, the Simpson family attempt to save a beached whale that washed up onshore, only for it to die.
+In the episode, the Simpson family attempts to save a beached whale that washed up onshore, only for it to die.

-The episode was written by Matt Warburton and directed by Lance Kramer.
-The episode features references to William Shatner and fellow animated show, South Park, and its controversy of the depiction of Muhammad in the-then two recent episode, "200" and "201".
+The episode was written by Matt Warburton and directed by Mark Kirkland.
+The episode features references to William Shatner and fellow animated show, South Park, and its controversy of the depiction of Muhammad in the-then two recent episodes, "200" and "201."

 "The Squirt and the Whale" received positive reviews from critics with IGN naming it and "The Bob Next Door" the best episodes of the season.

 Plot

 When Homer is outraged by the family's high electricity bill, they attend an alternate energy expo and purchase a wind turbine.
 At first the turbine produces an excess of electricity which the electric company leeches, so Homer decides the family will live off the grid so the company can't use "their" electricity.
 They soon discover that they have no electricity when there is no wind.
 Homer tries to power the turbine with fans plugged into Ned Flanders' house, but Ned angrily disconnects them.
 One evening Bart is manually turning the turbine so Lisa can watch House, and when he prays for wind, a severe storm blows through town.
 The next morning Lisa and Bart bike through town to survey the damage and discover a beached blue whale.

-Lisa immediately bonds with the whale and names her Bluella.
+Lisa immediately bonds with the blue whale and names her Bluella.
 She appeals to her parents for help returning Bluella to the sea, but Marge fears Lisa will be let down because the outcome for beached whales is usually poor.
 Still, Homer rallies the townspeople and they unsuccessfully attempt to move Bluella.
-As night falls, Lisa decides to stay with Bluella and starts reading her excerpts from the poem "The World Below the Brine" from the poetry collection "Leaves of Grass" by Walt Whitman.
+As night falls, Lisa decides to stay with Bluella and starts reading her excerpts from the poem "The World Below the Brine" from the poetry collection Leaves of Grass by Walt Whitman.
 She dozes off and awakes to the Marines rescuing Bluella with helicopters.
-Bluella happily swims away but when she leaps into the northern lights (a reference to the animation of Respighi's Pines of Rome in Disney's Fantasia 2000), Lisa awakes, realizes she was dreaming and discovers Bluella has died.
+Bluella happily swims away but when she leaps into the northern lights (a reference to the animation of Respighi's Pines of Rome in Disney's Fantasia 2000), Lisa awakes, realizes she was dreaming and discovers Bluella has died from lack of water.